Dayanezaira/IcecreamDT/README.md

-# Uso do Display Grid | Explorer Stage 3
+# Use of the Display Grid

-### Essa tarefa faz parte do curso Explorer da [Rocketseat](https://www.rocketseat.com.br).
+### This task is part of the [Rocketseat](https://www.rocketseat.com.br) Explorer course.

-Nessa atividade foi recriado um blog com ênfase em
+In this activity was recreated a blog with emphasis on:

-- Uso do Display Grid;
+- Use of the Display Grid;
-- Responsividade;
+- Responsiveness;
-- Animações.
+- Animations.

 ## 🔖 Layout